RedHatInsights/rhsm-subscriptions/deploy/clowder.md

 I have specifically defined the image tag here because otherwise, `bonfire` will actually run a `git rev-parse HEAD` and attempt to use that hash as an image tag.
 Figuring out how that's meant to work is on the TODO list.

+Once your pods are up and running, you can expose them directly or the associated service using `port-forward`.
+For example: `kubectl port-forward svc/rhsm-clowdapp-api 8000` will forward your localhost's port 8000 to the service (and underlying pod).